Blue Nile Ethiopian Restaurant | Houston Zagat Winner

-Suffice it to say that berbere sauce and therefore the chicken dish called Doro Wot is a rich and sumptuously sauced entrée with loads of ingredients rounding out those robust flavors.
-While some hot peppers are included, it was not overly spicy to our taste-buds.
+Suffice it to say that berbere sauce, and therefore the chicken dish called Doro Wot is a vibrant and sumptuously sauced entrée with loads of ingredients rounding out those robust flavors.
+While some hot peppers are a part of the dish, it was not overly spicy to our taste-buds.

-On the table was a salt shaker and also one filled with a red substance that we determined had some cayenne pepper and perhaps other spices which would have turned up the heat if utilized.
+On the table was a salt shaker and also one filled with a red substance that we determined had some cayenne pepper and perhaps other spices which would have turned up the heat.

-This spongy crepe-like bread called Injera sat as a base under all of our food selections and was also served to each of us on separate plates to utilize in place of cutlery.
+This spongy crepe-like bread called Injera sat as a base under all of our food selections.
+It was also served to each of us on separate plates to utilize in place of cutlery.

-Injera is made from the smallest grain in the world called Teff.
-Teff is very high in protein and also contains calcium, iron and fiber as well as all 8 amino acids useful in human health (among other attributes) so it is a very healthy food source.
+The smallest grain in the world called Teff makes up this injera bread.
+Teff is very high in protein and also contains calcium, iron, and fiber as well as all eight amino acids useful in human health (among other attributes), so it is an excellent food source.

-Starting out much like sour-dough bread, injera is fermented thus giving the final product a slightly sour taste.
+Much like sour-dough bread, injera is fermented, thus giving the final product a slightly sour taste.
 My fellow dining companion said that she could happily munch on Injera anytime just by itself.
-We both found it to be interesting and pleasing to our taste buds.
+We both found it to be pleasing to our taste buds.

 Ethiopia and the Blue Nile

-Much of our food was left and we divided it between us in two take home containers after we had eaten all that we could of this spicy and delicious lunch.
+We divided our leftover food into two take-home containers after we had eaten all that we could of this spicy and delicious lunch.

-Hopefully you enjoyed my friend’s and my adventure in dining at the Blue Nile Ethiopian Restaurant in Houston, Texas.
+Hopefully, you enjoyed my friend’s and my adventure in dining at the Blue Nile Restaurant in Houston, Texas.
 Have you ever eaten Ethiopian food?
 Do you like it or would you be willing to try it?